Log in

 Out of School Activities.
 The extensive range includes a period of two hours on Friday afternoon when boys can choose one of a large variety of activities of a service nature.
 This includes Community Service, both on the School campus and among those who need help in the surrounding district.
 It also includes the Combined Cadet Force, which has Royal Navy, Army and Royal Air Force sections, and Adventure Training.

 Music and Drama.
 Both have a prominent place in the School.
 The Music School has a Recital Hall and some twelve other rooms; 20 visiting instrumental teachers between them teach 500 instrumental pupils each week covering all the normal orchestral instruments together with Piano and Organ.
-There is a Choir of 250, and several orchestras.
+There is a choir of 250, and several orchestras.
 For Drama the facilities include a generously equipped stage and a separate Drama Room with its own lighting and stage equipment.

 School Societies.
 School Societies and expeditionary activities in term time and holidays include Amnesty, Archery, Art, Badminton, Bridge, Canoeing, Chess, Choral, Classical, Crosstalk, Debating, Duke of Edinburgh’s Award, Dramatics, English, Football, History, Jazz, Jewish Society, Life-saving, Life Drawing, Modern Languages, Mountaineering, Philosophical, Photography, Politics, Puzzles and Games, Rifle, Sailing, Science, Squash, Stamp Club, Windsurfing and many more.